 What should you consider before buying ETFs?

 I do not attach much importance to these details.
 What matters most is the composition of the ETF.
 I mean the included stocks and in what proportion.
 The second property I watch is the geographical exposure of the ETF.
-I want to know which countries most of ETF’s stocks are implanted.
+I want to know which countries most of ETF’s stocks are listed in.

 The prudence rules to respect before buying a bear market

-The four following rules could help you to better invest:
+The following four rules could help you to better invest:

 - The second is to space your entry openings because we never know how many times the market will decrease.